RetroReversing/retroReversing/pages/consoles/saturn/SegaSaturnSDK.md

 ---
 # Libraries
-There were two major libraries for sega saturn developement, the low level Sega Basic Library (SBL) and the high level Sega 3D Game Library (SGL).
+There were two major libraries for Sega Saturn development, the low level Sega Basic Library (SBL) and the high level Sega 3D Game Library (SGL).

 ## Sega Basic Library (SBL)
 Latest Known Version: **6.01**
 The Sega Basic Library is a low level API for as close to bare metal access to the hardware as you can get, it is ideal for 2D pixel based games.

 ### INTERRUPT example
-The Interrupt folder inside the Sega Basic library holds a sample of how to use interrupts called `testtim0`.
+The Interrupt folder inside the Sega Basic Library holds a sample of how to use interrupts called `testtim0`.

 The sample displays two timers and the Hblank interrupt count.
 It makes heavy use of the Scroll 2D library to display the text.